Change of Location ("Relocation")

-*The manager is responsible for completing Part 2 of the PODSA Form 8F: Application for Change of Location to confirm that all the above duties have been completed at the previous location, and submit the completed form, including digital evidence to confirm compliance that all signs and advertisements from the previous location have been removed to the Licensure Department within 2 weeks of closure.
+*The manager is responsible for completing Part B of the PODSA Form 8F: Application for Change of Location to confirm that all the above duties have been completed at the previous location, and submit the completed form to the Licensure Department within 2 weeks of closure of the previous location, including digital evidence to confirm compliance that all signs and advertisements from the previous location have been removed.

 The authorized representative named in the application will receive a confirmation letter via email upon completion of the change application.
 HIBC will also be notified.

 A new pharmacy licence with the new address will be issued to the direct owner upon completion of the Change of Location application.
 The new pharmacy licence can be found in the pharmacy portal on eServices on the next business day after the effective date.
 Should any requirements be missing on this date, the effective date stated on the pharmacy licence will then reflect the date of the College’s approval.